patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 #### Encryption

-To keep it simple, we use a randomly generated 128 bit key.
+To keep it simple, we use a randomly generated 128-bit key.
 Java will automatically choose the correct mode when you pass a key with 128, 192 or 256 bit length.
-Note however, 256 bit encryption usually requires the [JCE Unlimited Strength Jurisdiction Policy](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) installed in your JRE (OpenJDK & Android is fine).
+Note however, 256-bit encryption usually requires the [JCE Unlimited Strength Jurisdiction Policy](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) installed in your JRE (OpenJDK & Android is fine).
 If you are not sure what key size to use, read the passage about this topic in my [previous article](https://proandroiddev.com/security-best-practices-symmetric-encryption-with-aes-in-java-7616beaaade9).

 ```
 SecureRandom secureRandom = new SecureRandom();